DoubleSha/BitcoinSwift/README.md

 Key store for storing private keys in the OSX/iOS keychain.
 See OSKeyChainSecureDataStore.
 All bitcoin protocol messages are supported.
 The low-level networking layer is finished.
 See PeerConnection.
-Initial block header sync, with InMemorySPVBlockStore.
+Initial block header sync.
 See PeerController.
+Persistent BlockChainStore using CoreData.

 Roadmap (in order of priority)
 ============

 Transaction building and signing.
-Persistent SPVBlockStore using CoreData.
 Wallet for tracking balance and transaction history.
 Full SPV support with bloom filtering.